 The community of Spirit Lake and the serene 4.5-mile long Spirit Lake offers easy access at three public boat ramps.
-This community also offers several scenic trails for hiking and mountain biking.
-Pick up an Empire Trails map which includes directions and skill level.
 A few miles south of Spirit Lake, turn east on Highway 54, traveling 11 miles (18 km) to the junction of Highways 54 and 95.
 The small village of Athol is a good place to pick up quick supplies before heading east to Farragut State Park situated on the southern shores of Lake Pend Oreille.
 Camping cabins, full hookups and tenting sites, boat launch, hiking and biking trails are available here.
 It's Idaho's second largest state park at 4,000 acres, and also includes a museum to learn about this park's fascinating military history.